IPR Associate Research Professor; Senior Lecturer, School of Communication

 Contact: olga.kamenchuk@northwestern.edu

 Olga Kamenchuk is a co-principal investigator of the Comparative National Elections Project for Russian, Ukrainian, and Serbian electoral studies.
 Prior to joining Northwestern University, she was co-director of the Eurasian Security & Governance Program at the Ohio State University Mershon Center for International Security Studies and associate professor (clinical) in the OSU School of Communication.
-Before joining OSU, Kamenchuk worked as a director of international research and communications for the Russian Public Opinion Research Center (VCIOM), the largest research and polling organization in the former Soviet Union region and as a chair of sociology of mass communication in the department of international journalism at MIGIMO University, Russia.

-Having received her education in three different countries (Austria, Russia, and U.S.), Kamenchuk’s scholarship centers on the intersections of political psychology, public opinion, and policy analysis across a range of international security and intercultural contexts, especially in the Eurasian region.
+Having received her education in three different countries (Austria, Russia, and U.S.), Kamenchuk’s scholarship centers on the intersections of political psychology, public opinion, data science, and policy analysis across a range of international security and intercultural contexts, especially in the Eurasian region.

 She also has more than 20 years of extensive experience working with governmental agencies, intergovernmental organizations, and NGOs on a diverse range of communication, program evaluation, and public opinion projects across many different policy contexts.
 During her work in the research and communication industries, she conducted hundreds of opinion research projects for the World Bank, European Commission, United Nations, Cambridge University, University of Pennsylvania, U.S. Global Media Agency, Bloomberg, Thomson Reuters, and Asahi Shimbun.